Makaze4/UpwellPredict/readme.md

 * Excel (.xlsx) file containing the optimal model's parameters and train-validation and test set classification results
 * Excel (.xlsx) file containing the optimal model's rule set
 * The files are organized according to the depths tested in the pipeline (3 to 10)
+* Preprocesing pipeline resutls of the first 8 days
+* Trapezoidal membership functions obtained in the corresponding year